 |2026 (Forecasted)||$513 million|

-Individual licensee mandatory targets for 2022 will be visible in OneStop in July 2021, which is also where all closure spend and activity will be reported.
+Individual licensee mandatory targets for 2022 are now available to industry through OneStop, which is also where all closure spend and activity will be reported.
 Further information about the inventory reduction program, closure targets (mandatory & voluntary), and associated incentives for the voluntary target will be available in fall 2021, please see Bulletin 2021-23.

 Check out our video presentation below to learn more about closure spend targets.